1 roasted chicken, meat removed and diced or torn into 1-2" pieces

 5. Using an immersion blender (or pour the soup into a food processor), blend the soup until all the ingredients are pureed.

-7. Ladle the soup into serving bowls and garnish with fresh cilantro and some shredded cheese, if desired.
+7. Ladle the soup into serving bowls and garnish with fresh cilantro and some shredded cheese and/or fried tortilla strips, if desired.